-The stude The students will try to learn: Ι The various statistical techniques and solve problems effectively in thestatistics.
-II Different types of skewness and know about the coefficient variations of skewness.
+The stud The students will try to learn: I The various statistical techniques and solve problems effectively in thestatistics.
+II Different types of skewness and know about the coefficient variations ofskewness.
 III The application of statistical measures of central tendency and also statistical measures of dispersion.
 IV Application of ANOVA, other non-parametric test and analyze the recenttrends.
 V Time series analysis and also trend analysis of data and its importance for solving the problems.

-After succ After successful completion of the course, students will be able to: Course Outcomes CO 1 Recognize the significance, limitations, origin and different branches of statistics for better managerial analysis.
+After succ After successful completion of the course, students will be able to: Course Outcomes Knowledge Level (Bloom's Taxonomy) CO 1 Recognize the significance, limitations, origin and different branches of statistics for better managerial analysis.
 Remember CO 2 Discuss various types of measures of dispersion like, coefficient of skewness coefficient of variation for solving direct and indirect problems.
 Understand CO 3 Narrate the tabulation and classification of data to draw effective solutions for solving problems.
 Understand CO 4 Demonstrate the diagrammatical and graphical representation for analysis of data by using different dimensional diagrams.
 Understand CO 5 Examine the various T-distribution sample tests like ANOVA techniques and correlation analysis for testing the samples.
 Apply CO 6 Evaluate regression analysis and different types of time series for testing goodness of attributes fitness.
 Evaluate

 Program Outcomes (POs) PO 1 Managerial Skills: Apply knowledge of management theories and practices to solve business problems.
 PO 2 Decision-making Skills: Foster Analytical and critical thinking abilities for data- based decision making.
 PO 3 Ethics: Ability to develop Value based Leadership ability.
-Commenter Chiller Altility to an denote all such as and some since a labor PO 4 Communication Skills: Ability to understand, analyze and communicate global, economic, legal, and ethical aspects of business.
+DO 4 PO 4 Communication Skills: Ability to understand, analyze and communicate global, economic, legal, and ethical aspects of business.
 PO 5 Leadership Skills: Ability to lead themselves and others in the achievement of organizational goals, contributing effectively to team environment.
 PO 6 Entrepreneurial Skills: Ability to demonstrate the skills and evaluate issues related to entrepreneurship and to develop as entrepreneurs.
 PO 7 Strategic analysis: Ability to conduct strategic analysis using theoretical and practical applications.
-PO 8 Technology Skills: Inculcate and develop technical skills to face the competitive world successfully.
+PO 8 Technology Skills: Inculcate and develop technical skills to face the competitive world successfully. , and the second